JacoboLansac/audits/solo/soar-review.md

 ### [G-1] The `updateReward()` modifier reads `rewardPerTokenStored` storage variable multiple times

-In the modifier, the `rewardPerTokenStored` is updated with the outcome of `rewardPerToken()`.
+In the modifier, the `rewardPerTokenStored` is updated with the output from `rewardPerToken()`.
 Then, the `earned()` function will call again `rewardPerToken()` even though the value of `rewardPerTokenStored` has just been updated, incurring extra unnecessary gas costs.

 ```javascript
     modifier updateReward(address account) {